Judi Dench: Personal life

 Dench has been an outspoken critic of prejudice in the movie industry against older actresses.
-She stated in 2014, "I'm tired of being told I'm too old to try something.
-I should be able to decide for myself if I can't do things and not have someone tell me I'll forget my lines or I'll trip and fall on the set. [...]
+She stated in 2014, "I don't want to be told I'm too old to try something. [...]
+I want to see for myself if I can't do it rather than be told you might have a fall or you can't learn your lines. [...]
 Age is a number.
-It's something imposed on you.
+It's something imposed on you. [...]
 It drives me absolutely spare when people say, 'Are you going to retire?
 Isn't it time you put your feet up?'
 Or tell me [my] age."

-At Hogmanay on 31 December 2022, she joined Sharleen Spiteri in an impromptu performance of Abba's "Waterloo" at the Fife Arms hotel in Braemar, where they were both staying.
-The owner of the hotel described her as an 'honorary Scot', from her persona as 'Mrs Brown'.
+At Hogmanay on 31 December 2022, she joined Sharleen Spiteri in an impromptu performance of ABBA's "Waterloo" at the Fife Arms hotel in Braemar, where they were both staying.